heptarch/heptarch.github.io/drafts/demon.md

 *1875.* The clock of the Great Hall, set proudly in its armature of polished brass, seems immobile.
-The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---naptha flares lit at midday---and even the bronze likeness of George
+The stationmaster dozes---trains delayed by fog---the motley of passengers drowse or read, their newspapers wilting with damp---naptha flares at midday---and even the bronze likeness of George
  Stephenson, that commanding and self-willed statesman of the Rail, sound asleep.
  There is a low-pitched explosion and a screech, muffled by vapour.